Family Connections: Museum of Extraordinary Objects 3D Collage Workshop

-Temple Bar Gallery + Studios is pleased to present Ailbhe Ní Bhriain’s solo exhibition, Inscriptions of an Immense Theatre.
+Temple Bar Gallery + Studios presents Ailbhe Ní Bhriain’s solo exhibition, Inscriptions of an Immense Theatre.
 Ní Bhriain’s new immersive film is set in three distinct locations, each of which has been transformed into a site of dreamlike strangeness.
 The film begins from within the interior of the British Museum, slowly revealing the museum’s earliest collection; it moves next to the site of a temporary accommodation centre reminiscent of those used to house asylum seekers in Ireland, the camera gliding past exterior views of its anonymous units; it ends within an empty limestone quarry, tracking the quarry’s rock surfaces and factory interiors.
 Linking the three seemingly disconnected sites is an exploration of inscription, loss and imperial legacy.

 The title of the work derives from the earliest known museological writing in the western world – Samuel Quiccheberg’s Inscriptions or Titles of the Immense Theatre (1565), which details the practice of museums and the organisation of the world’s objects into classes and subclasses.
 This was essentially an instruction manual for the creation of private collections, with an explicit western imperialist agenda.